martinni87/MemoLab/README.md

 # MemoLab

 ## What's this?
-This is an iOS and iPadOS compatible application to help users to memorize and delve into a much deep meaning of Bahá'í quotes.
+This is an iOS and iPadOS compatible application to help users to memorize and delve into a much deeper meaning of Bahá'í quotes.

 ## Tech used
 * Swift